‘Terror runs deep’

 After one of the jet skis sinks, the group finds itself stranded two miles from land on one remaining, broken-down jetski and struggling with a badly injured friend.
 With no clear way home and predators circling in the choppy waters below, the true horror begins…

-Shark Bait is a slight improvement on the same producer’s bland Great White movie and its enhanced production values – especially Ben Moulden’s cinematography – is certainly welcome.
+Shark Bait is a slight improvement on the same producer’s bland Great White movie and its enhanced production values – especially Ben Moulden’s cinematography – are certainly welcome.
 Some of the shots in and around the jet ski are certainly well-done.

 The film’s main problem lies with its airhead protagonists who drunkenly steal jet skis and duel with them thus placing themselves in danger of being marooned at sea, even before we see a shark fin twenty-nine minutes in.
 So, viewers have little to no sympathy for them.
 It’s their fault entirely that they are Shark Bait cos they are so dumb.
 So, when they get eaten most viewers will just shrug.